YQWOH/cafe-employee/api/README.md

 - Association between cafés and employees.
 - MySQL database for data storage.
 - Dockerized setup with Docker Compose.
+- Automatic waiting for MySQL service readiness using a custom wait-for-mysql.sh script

 ## Prerequisites